liuxinyu95/amathtour/README.md

 - Preface
 - Chapter 1, **Ancient time** \
-  Multiple ancient civilizations, including ancient Babylonia, ancient Egypt, and ancient China, developed the notion of number independently.
+  Ancient civilizations, such as ancient Babylonia, ancient Egypt, and ancient China, developed the notion of number independently.
 People abstracted the number from concrete things.
 - Chapter 2, **Zero** \
   Ancient Indian people developed the notion of zero.
 How did people reject, debate, and finally accept it.
 - Chapter 3, **Numeral system** \